git-danutdruta/pomodoro-watch/README.md

 > - 15 min - big break
 > - 4 - number of work sessions after you can get a big brake.

-The cycles counter will increase only if a working session is complete.
+The cycles counter will increase only if a working session is completed.
 The color of label, that show countdown timer, alternate depending on type of session (e.g. <span style="color:green">green</span> on ***break*** & <span style="color:blue">blue</span> on ___TheZone___).